 Tetanus is diagnosed by physical examination and a supportive history (usually with known exposure to a contaminated object).
 Currently, there are no blood tests to confirm tetanus.
 Admission to a hospital is usually warranted.
 A person with suspected tetanus will receive tetanus immune globulin (TIG), which induces specific antitoxins.
 Antibiotics will be given to decrease the number of spores.
 Administration of muscle relaxants is often helpful in relieving painful spasms.
 In severe cases, assisted respiratory support with a special breathing machine, called a mechanical ventilator, may be required.

 The best way to prevent tetanus is to be vaccinated against the disease.
 Tetanus vaccines are recommended for all age groups, beginning at 2 months of age.
-A tetanus vaccine is recommended at the following ages: 2 months, 4 months, 6 months, 15 –18 months and 4–6 years.
+A tetanus vaccine is recommended at the following ages: 2 months, 4 months, 6 months, 15 –18 months, and 4–6 years.
 One dose of the tetanus vaccine is administered at age 11 or 12.
 A booster of tetanus vaccine (either Td or TDaP) is then given every 10 years.
 Unvaccinated pregnant women should also receive TDaP to pass along antibodies against tetanus to the unborn fetus.
 Besides vaccination, immediate and proper wound care can help prevent infection.
-Even if fully vaccinated, a booster dose of tetanus vaccine may be recommended if a person sustained a severe cut or burn.
+Even if fully vaccinated, a booster dose of the tetanus vaccine may be recommended if a person sustained a severe cut or burn.

 - Centers for Disease Control and Prevention